AlinaWithAFace/alinawithaface.github.io/_drafts/a-flick-of-the-wrist-defining-the-next-generation-of-human-computer-interaction.md

 image: [magic]
 ---

 The following is a written version of a talk I did at TedX Goldey Beacom in January 2019.
-They filmed it, which you can watch eventually when they upload it 🙃
+They filmed it, which you can watch [here]!

 ---